girlscript/girlscript_web/README.md

 We are following Google Summer of Code Participation Guidelines, please have a look at it [here.](https://summerofcode.withgoogle.com/rules/)

 ## License
-This project is licensed under the MIT License - you can see [LICENSE](https://github.com/girlscript/girlscript-web/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License - you can see [LICENSE](https://github.com/girlscript/girlscript-gsoc/blob/master/LICENSE) file for details.

 ## Contact Us
 If you have anything to share, anything at all, feel free to drop by the GirlScript [room](https://gitter.im/Girl-script/Lobby#) on Gitter and say hi.
 We would love to hear from you.
-You can also contact [Anubha](https://github.com/anubhamane) by email (anubha [at] girlscript [dot] tech) or on [Twitter](https://twitter.com/girlscript1).
+You can also contact [Rohit](https://github.com/rowhitswami) by email (rohit [at] girlscript [dot] tech) or [Anubha](https://github.com/anubhamane) by email (anubha [at] girlscript [dot] tech) or on [Twitter](https://twitter.com/girlscript1).

 Thank you for your interest.
 Have a nice day! :D